Chiang Kai-shek: Wives

-According to the memoirs of Chen Jieru, Chiang's second wife (Chen Jieru) contracted gonorrhea from Chiang soon after their marriage.
+According to the memoirs of Chen Jieru, Chiang's second wife, she contracted gonorrhea from Chiang soon after their marriage.
 He told her that he acquired this disease after separating from his first wife and living with his concubine Yao Yecheng, as well as with many other women he consorted with.
 His doctor explained to her that Chiang had sex with her before completing his treatment for the disease.
 As a result, both Chiang and Chen Jieru believed that they had become sterile; however, a purported miscarriage by Soong Mei-ling in August 1928 would, if it actually occurred, cast serious doubt on whether this was true.

 Family tree

-The Xikou (Chikow) Chiangs were descended from Chiang Shih-chieh, who during the 1600s moved there from Fenghua district, and whose ancestors in turn came to southeastern China's Zhejiang (Chekiang) province after moving out of Northern China in the 13th century CE.
-The 12th century BCE Duke of Zhou's (Duke of Chou) third son was the ancestors of the Chiangs.

-His great-grandfather was Chiang Qi-zeng (Jiang Qizeng) 蔣祈增, his grandfather was Chiang Si-qian 蔣斯千, his uncle was Chiang Zhao-hai 蔣肇海, and his father was Chiang Zhao-cong (Jiang Zhaocong) 蔣肇聰.

 Religion and relationships with religious communities

 Chiang personally dealt extensively with religions, power figures, and factions in China during his regime.

 Religious views

 Chiang Kai-shek was born and raised as a Buddhist, but became a Methodist upon his marriage to his fourth wife, Soong Mei-ling.
-It was previously believed that this was a political move, but studies of his recently opened diaries suggest that his faith was sincere.
+It was previously believed that this was a political move, but further studies of his personal diaries suggest that his faith was sincere.